mieyebi/AirBnB_clone/README.md

 checkout models directory for different classes available.
 ### Default Persistance Engine
-json file named file.json id used to persist created objects and objects are reloaded on starting of console or using any module from models package
+json file named file.json is used to persist created objects and objects are reloaded on starting of console or using any module from models package.
+If you wish, you can change default file path to your choice in models/engine/file_storage.py